Djamaa el Kebir: History

 The gallery at the outside of the mosque was built in 1837 during French colonial rule.
 Its construction was a consequence of a complete reconstruction of the street by the French.

-Mohamed Charef served as imam from 1908 until 2011.

 Geography

 The Great Mosque is located in the northeastern part of the city in the historic Casbah (or Kasbah) district near the harbor, next to the Chamber of Commerce.
 Earlier, the mosque was located on the Rue de la Marine in Algiers during French colonial rule of Algeria, which was then the entrance street to Algiers Harbor.
 Rue de la Marine no longer exists and has been surpassed by the Rue d' Angkor and Boulevard de Ernesto Guevara and in the mosque area by a fork road called Rue Saadi et Mokhtar Ben Hafidh which it now lies on.

 Architectural features

 The mosque has a rectangular floor plan 46 meters wide and 38 meters deep.
 Materials used in constructing the mosque were stone, brick, roofing tiles and wood, and ornamentation of ceramics and wood was applied.